chevdor/subwasm/README.md

 The metadata of a given runtime is a critical piece of information as it describes how one can interact with the runtime, what operations are possible and what are the signatures of the calls.
 It contains the exhaustive list of all the features publicly exposed by the runtime.

+This tool only works with Substrate-based runtimes which are `>=V11`.
+For earlier versions, you’ll need to connect to an archive node.

 Any node can be queried to provide its current metadata.
 This can be displayed in json format for instance.
 This is a great way to have a peek at what the runtime can do.

 ## Sample runs